 Add a console behind the sectional

 “I love a good console (or desk!) behind a sectional or sofa, especially if you don’t have room to place a table to the left or right.
-Not only does it help divide up and define the room, but its long length lets you easily reach your beverage or books.”
+Not only does it help divide up and define the room, but its length lets you easily reach your beverage or books.”

 Consider the leg style